taalswap/taalswap-info-api/README.md

 ## v1 Documentation

-The documentation of the endpoints, for PancakeSwap v1, can be found [here](v1-documentation.md).
+The documentation of the endpoints, for TaalSwap v1, can be found [here](v1-documentation.md).

 ## v2 Documentation

-The documentation of the endpoints, for PancakeSwap v2, can be found [here](v2-documentation.md).
+The documentation of the endpoints, for TaalSwap v2, can be found [here](v2-documentation.md).

 ## Development